stevenroose/covenants.info/content/use-cases/ark.md

 In theory it is possible to build Ark on Bitcoin without covenants, but with the use of [transaction templating](/use-cases/tx-templating), the protocol becomes a lot less interactive.

-Herefore, ideally Ark would be built on some transaction templating mechanism.
+Therefore, ideally Ark would be built on some transaction templating mechanism.
 It would be possible to use [CTV](/proposals/ctv), but ideally something more flexible like [TXHASH](/proposals/txhash) would be preferred.